 Now, let’s talk partnerships.
 Think of it like a group project, where everyone shares the workload and the grades.
 Partnerships file an informational return using Form 1065, showing how the business performed.

-It’s like passing out slices of cake; everyone takes their piece home.
+It’s like passing out cake slices; everyone takes their piece home.

 Corporations

-When it comes to corporations, they’re like an entirely separate person in the eyes of the law and the IRS.
-They file their own tax returns with Form 1120 and are taxed on their profits distinct from the shareholders’ personal taxes.
+When it comes to corporations, they’re like entirely separate people in the eyes of the law and the IRS.
+They file their own tax returns with Form 1120 and are taxed on their profits, distinct from the shareholders’ personal taxes.

 This separation can be beneficial.
-For instance, it can offer liability protection, keeping your personal assets safer from business-related debts or lawsuits.
-Plus, there’s the potential for corporate tax rates, which might be lower than personal income tax rates depending on the situation.
+For instance, it can offer liability protection, keeping your assets safer from business-related debts or lawsuits.
+Plus, there’s the potential for corporate tax rates, which might be lower than personal income tax rates, depending on the situation.

 This separation acts like a sturdy fence between your personal and business finances.
 My husband’s trucking business has this business entity.